Environmental Sound Classification on An Embedded Hardware Platform: Experimental Analysis

-\textbf{Impact of playback volume:} Generally, the performance obtained using different systems increase with an increase in volume of the audio signals for all sound classes except for\enquote{Water} sounds.
-We perceptually find that increasing the volume for \enquote{Water} makes the audio recording more noisy.
-We also confirm using Audacity audio software \cite{audacity2017audacity} that the \enquote{Water} sound at 70 dB saturates resulting in audio clipping that may cause the performance degradation compared to the lower volume sounds.
+Generally, the performance obtained using different systems increase with an increase in volume of the audio signals for all sound classes except for ``Water'' sounds.
+We perceptually find that increasing the volume for ``Water'' makes the audio recording more noisy.
+We also confirm using Audacity audio software \cite{audacity2017audacity} that the ``Water'' sound at 70 dB saturates resulting in audio clipping that may cause the performance to degrade compared to the lower volume sounds.